canonical/ubuntu-pro-client/docs/explanations/motd_messages.md

 ### Machine is fully attached, on an older release

-Above you have seen examples of recent (as in "still in their first 5 years of support") ubuntu releases, where the hint is about ESM Apps extending the coverage to the universe repositories.
+Above you have seen examples of recent (as in "still in their first 5 years of support") Ubuntu releases, where the hint is about ESM Apps extending the coverage to the universe repositories.

 However, if running on an Ubuntu release that has is already past the initial